athchatzis/Coding-Time-Tracker/README.md

 You can easily modify the code to support another IDE, such as Visual Studio Code, by changing the corresponding process name (for example, `Code.exe`).

+## VERY IMPORTANT

+For those who download for the first time the win32gui win32process **DO NOT** try to pip install win32gui.
+You need to install pywin32 via **pip install pywin32**.
+This will take care both  win32gui and win32process.

 ## Notes

 This is a simple personal tool and currently does not include a graphical user interface.
 It is designed to work quietly in the background without distracting the user.